metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_v_sphere_cluster_v1alpha3_manifest.md

 Optional:

 - `controller_image` (String)
-- `extra_args` (Map of String) ExtraArgs passes through extra arguments to the cloud provider.The arguments here are passed to the cloud provider daemonset specification
+- `extra_args` (Map of String) ExtraArgs passes through extra arguments to the cloud provider.
+The arguments here are passed to the cloud provider daemonset specification

 <a id="nestedatt--spec--cloud_provider_configuration--provider_config--storage"></a>